acm19/aws-request-signing-apache-interceptor/RELEASING.md

 ### For Maintainers

-To release manually run `Prepare Release` in the `master` branch.
+To release manually run the [Prepare Release](https://github.com/acm19/aws-request-signing-apache-interceptor/actions/workflows/prepare-release.yml) workflow in the `master` branch.
 Make sure no commits are pushed to `master` during the time this job is running to avoid race conditions.
+This workflow will automatically trigger [Publish Release](https://github.com/acm19/aws-request-signing-apache-interceptor/actions/workflows/publish-release.yml).

 #### Versioning